parrt/cs601/lectures/servlets-pp.md

 }
 ```

-One thread can set the id then switch to another thread which resets id.
+One thread can set the `id` then switch to another thread which resets id.
 When that second thread finishes the first thread would start up and proceed to print out the same value as the second thread.
-I.e., if url s?ID=1 and s?ID=2 result in simultaneous exec of this servlet, you risk seeing the same id value printed out.
+I.e., if url `/foo?ID=1` and `/foo/?ID=2` result in simultaneous exec of this servlet, you risk seeing the same id value printed out.
+(Assuming `/foo` is how we have mapped to the servlet.)

 # File Uploads